opengeospatial/geopackage/guidance/implementation_guide.md

 ###### Level 1
 GeoPackage software supports the Google Maps-compatible Tile Matrix Set.

+> Example:
+>
+> Load the "rivers_tiles" tile pyramid from http://geopackage.org/data/rivers.gpkg.
+> Zoom levels 1-6 should be available.

 ###### Level 2
 GeoPackage software supports any tile matrix set that has a power-of-2 interval between zoom levels.

+> Example:
+>
+> Load the "MGCPPREVIEW5SKU" tile pyramid from https://portal.opengeospatial.org/files/?artifact_id=74863.
+> Zoom levels 9-16 should be available.

 ###### Level 3
 GeoPackage software supports tile matrix sets with arbitrary zoom levels using the [Zoom Other Intervals](extensions/zoom_other_intervals.md) extension.
 When useful, this extension is used to preserve the quality of the highest zoom level and minimize the bloat of the GeoPackage.

+> NOTE: There is currently no example available at this time.

 #### Tile Encoding